kherincalderon/kherincalderon/README.md

 ## Hello World! 👋🏻 I'm [kherin.eth](https://kherin-eth.netlify.app) 🦄

-- 💻 I'm currently working with React & Solidity
+- 💻 I'm currently working with React and Solidity
 - 🔭 Looking to collaborate on any open source project
 - 💬 Ask me about anything, it's a pleasure to help